ItsJabi/SeedShop/README.md

-# login_signupforms
+# Seed Shop

-A new Flutter project.
+A simple app where user can buy seeds (without DataBase).

 ## Getting Started